 Root Canal Treatments

 Root canal treatments can be the difference between losing a tooth and keeping it.
-This procedure removes infected tissue inside the tooth and replaces it with a rubbery substance that looks great and allows you to eat normally.
+During this procedure, infected tissue inside the tooth is removed and canals are thoroughly debride and sealed, restoring the tooth to normal health and function.

 The most important thing to remember: root canal treatment doesn’t cause pain, it relieves it.